KXOL-FM

-KXOL-FM (96.3 MHz "Mega 96.3") is a commercial radio station in Los Angeles, California.
+KXOL-FM (96.3 FM "Mega 96.3") is a commercial radio station in Los Angeles.
 It is owned by the Spanish Broadcasting System and airs a Spanish CHR radio format.
 KXOL-FM's studios and offices are on West Pico Boulevard.
 The transmitter is located in the Verdugo Mountains, near Glendale, California.
 KXOL-FM is also heard on a 14-watt booster station in Santa Clarita, KXOL-FM-1 at 96.3 MHz.

 History

 Early years

 The station first signed on as KRKD-FM, owned by Radio Broadcasters, Incorporated.
 It was the FM sister station to AM 1150 KRKD (now KEIB).
 Continental Telecasting Corporation bought the station in 1955, followed by Trans American Broadcasting Corporation in 1959.
 Two years later, Trans American sold the station to the International Church of the Foursquare Gospel as part of the consolidation of KRKD and its time share partner, KFSG, which both took turns broadcasting on 1150 kHz.
 Both the AM and FM stations aired a Christian radio format.